Diesel-Net/kiwi-8/README.txt

         Microsoft's Visual C++ Build Tools
         (vcvarsall.bat/nmake) are assumed to be
         installed and added to PATH.
-        1) Open a command prompt window and navigate to Chip8/Windows directory.
+        1) Open the command prompt and navigate to the Chip8/Windows directory.
-        2) Type "vcvarsall" to load the windows development evironment.
+        2) Type "vcvarsall x86" to load the windows development environment.
         3) Type "nmake".

     MacOS:
         Apple's Xcode command line tools
         (g++/make) are assumed to be installed and added to PATH.
-        1) Open a terminal and navigate to Chip8/MacOS directory.
+        1) Open the terminal and navigate to the Chip8/MacOS directory.
         2) Type "make".